djburks/POSMM/README.md

 ```

 ## Setting up Genome Sets
-### Building a Quick-Setup Genome Set from RefSeq
+### Building a Standard Genome Set from RefSeq

 Before analyzing reads, you need to set up at least one set of genomes for POSMM.
-By using the setup runmode, you can specify whether you would like to download all available prokaryotic reference or representative genomes.
-By default, genome sets are written to ~/POSMM/Genomes, but this can be changed with the --gdir parameter.
+By using the setup runmode, you can specify whether you would like to download a standard set or use a custom list.
+Standard sets find all unique species currently in RefSeq, and attempts to download the highest quality full genome based on RefSeq categories.
 ```
-POSMM --runmode setup --gtype reference --gdir ~/POSMM/Reference_Genomes
+POSMM --runmode setup --gtype bacteria --gdir ~/POSMM/bacteria
 ```
 ### Building a Custom Genome Set from RefSeq
 By providing POSMM with a list of GCF numbers, you can control which genomes are pulled from RefSeq.
 This can be useful if an upstream classifier narrows down a set of reads to a particular taxonomic group (phylum, class, etc), or if you only care about isolating reads to a specific set of organisms.